learnpainless/learnpainless.github.io/content/posts/python-tutorial-for-beginners-data-types-in-python.md

 #### 1. int

 Interger datatype is used to store positive or negative numeric values without decimal.
-This means 10 or -10 is valid int values, but 10.0 is not valid int value.
+This means `10` or `-10` is valid int values, but `10.0` is not valid int value.

 #### 2. float

 float datatype is used to store positive or negative numeric values with decimal.
-Which means 10.0 or -10.0 is valid float values but 10 is not valid.
+Which means `10.0` or `-10.0` is valid float values but `10` is not valid.

 #### 3. bool

-bool datatype have only 2 values True or False.
-True is equals to positive and False is equals to negative value.
+bool datatype have only 2 values `True` or `False`. `True` is equals to positive and `False` is equals to negative value.

 note: 'T' and 'F' in True and False in capital are valid bool values, otherwise python will throw error.